mysayasan/mysayasan.github.io/index.md

 ## Profile
 ### Muhammad Adib Bin Ahmad
 <p>
   Born 1983, starts scripting at the age of 13 (mIRC).
 Happily married man with three lovely daughters, lives in Malaysia, Johor.
-Loves to codes and play with devboard during free time, sometimes jog and cycling, spend most of the time with family.<br>
+Loves to codes and play with devboard during free time, sometimes jog and cycling, spend most of the time with family.
-  Working as an Assistant IT Manager at Kiswire SEA, one of the global wire manufacturing company headquartered in Busan, Korea.
-The best programmer in Southeast Asia Regional HQ data processing team - <i>Kiswire Mag vol 219 p47</i>
 </p>

 ---

 ## Career Development

+Currently working as an Assistant IT Manager at Kiswire SEA, one of the global wire manufacturing company headquartered in Busan, Korea.
+"The best programmer in Southeast Asia Regional HQ data processing team" - <i>Kiswire Mag vol 219 p47</i>

 <img src="images/career_dev.png?raw=true"/><br>